Dragan Stojkov: Club career

 Born in Strumica, after playing in his homeland club FK Belasica, and an unsuccessful journey in South Korea on loan for the K1 league side Incheon United FC in 2007, in January 2008 he moved to Greece to play the rest of the season in Egaleo F.C.
 Next, he moved to Ilisiakos F.C., where he played the 2008–09 season.
 In summer 2009 he moved to Serbia to play in the Serbian Superliga club FK Napredak Kruševac.
-At the end of the season, he moved to FK Jagodina where he played total of 63 games making the biggest success of the club's history, two years in a row finishing fourth and third in the league standings, playing twice in Europa League qualification and winning the Serbian Cup in 2013 for the first time in the club's history.
+At the end of the season, he moved to FK Jagodina where he played total of 63 games making the biggest success of the club's history, two consecutive seasons finishing fourth and third in the league standings, playing twice in Europa League qualification and winning the Serbian Cup in 2013 for the first time in the club's history.
 Playing a total of four seasons in the Serbian Superliga Serbian top league, he continued his career in the United States.

 After spending 2014 with LA Galaxy II, Stojkov signed for Indy Eleven on 29 November 2014.
 Stojkov started 18 of 21 games played for the Eleven during the 2015 NASL season, logging 1,412 minutes, 3 assists and 4 yellow cards.
 He mutually terminated his contract with Indy on 30 March 2016.

 On 5 January 2017, he signed with USL Team Saint Louis FC.
 In June 2018 he returned to his parent-club FK Belasica which this year entered Macedonian First Football League.